Advanced assessment of Beam Induced Background at a Muon Collider: Conclusion

 \section{Conclusion}

-Among the challenges presented by a muon collider, a prominent role is played by the BIB, as illustrated in this paper.

-A massive reduction of the BIB can be obtained by means of a careful optimization of the Machine Detector Interface, for which an advanced approach to its simulation is presented, based on the combination of LineBuilder and FLUKA.
-Such a software combination allows a seamless link between the code used for lattice and optics design (e.g.~MAD-X) of the Muon Collider and the Monte Carlo simulation used to assess the BIB impact on the detector.
-First results for the 1.5~TeV CM energy case have been shown, also compared to those obtained by the MARS15 simulations.
-A good agreement has been found, and the residual differences are most probably due to the imperfect reproduction of some parts of the machine (i.e.~passive absorbing materials between magnetic elements).
-The tool allows to investigate the origin of the BIB in the machine elements, opening to the possibility to improve the configuration for further BIB reduction.
-Results shown in this paper suggest that this tool has the required characteristics in terms of flexibility and accuracy, and can thus be fundamental to perform the MDI optimization needed in a Muon Collider.
+Among the challenges presented by a MC, a prominent role is played by the BIB as illustrated in this paper.
+A massive reduction of the BIB can be obtained by means of a careful optimization of the MDI, for which a flexible simulation approach using the combination of LineBuilder and FLUKA.
+This software combination allows seamless linking between the code used for lattice and optics design (e.g.~MAD--X) of the MC and the Monte Carlo simulation used to assess the BIB impact on the detector.
+The results for the 1.5~TeV CM energy case have been shown and compared to those obtained by the MARS15 simulations.
+Good agreement has been found and the residual differences are most probably due to the details of the geometry model used for some parts of the machine (i.e.~passive absorbing materials between magnetic elements).
+This paper demonstrates that this tool has the required characteristics of flexibility and accuracy in modeling the MDI as part of an integrated machine optics and MDI optimization.
+The next steps planned are for the study of the 3~TeV machine and its interaction region, which will also provide insights into higher energy configurations, such as a 10~TeV collider.

-\acknowledgments We acknowledge support from Istituto Nazionale di Fisica Nucleare and CERN.
+\acknowledgments We acknowledge the support by the Istituto Nazionale di Fisica Nucleare and CERN.
 The research leading to these results has received funding from the project LUCC\_SID18\_01 of the Department of Physics and Astronomy of the University of Padova.
 US efforts in support of this analysis framework were supported under US Department of Energy Contracts DE-SC0012704 and DE-AC02-07CH11359.